Efficient Frontier of Portfolios

 The Efficient Frontier of Risky Assets

-An objective of modern portfolio theory is to find the set of all portfolios that constitute the efficient frontier.
-The efficient set consists of all portfolios that lie between the global minimum variance portfolio and the maximum return portfolio, which is the efficient frontier.
-The minimum variance portfolio is the portfolio on the efficient frontier with minimal risk; the maximum return portfolio is a portfolio on the efficient frontier that has a maximum expected return.
-Although the maximum return portfolio also has the highest risk of any portfolio on the efficient frontier, there is no other portfolio in the opportunity set that has an equal or greater return, but with lower risk.
+An objective of modern portfolio theory is to find the set of all portfolios constituting the efficient frontier.
+The efficient set is all portfolios that lie between the global minimum variance portfolio and the maximum return portfolio, which is the efficient frontier.
+The minimum variance portfolio is the portfolio on the efficient frontier with minimal risk; the maximum return portfolio is a portfolio on the efficient frontier with a maximum expected return.
+Although the maximum return portfolio also has the highest risk of any portfolio on the efficient frontier, no other portfolio in the opportunity set has an equal or greater return but with lower risk.

-However, the risk of a portfolio, which is measured by the standard deviation of the expected return, is not a weighted average.
-A fundament of portfolio theory is that a combination of assets will have lower risk than the weighted proportion of the individual assets unless the assets have a coefficient of correlation of +1, meaning that they are perfectly correlated, in which case there would be no difference.
+Portfolio risk, measured by the standard deviation of the expected return, is not a weighted average.
+A fundament of portfolio theory is that a combination of assets will have lower risk than the weighted proportion of the individual assets unless the assets have a coefficient of correlation of +1, meaning they are perfectly correlated, so risk is not reduced.

-Therefore, risk is not reduced by adding assets that are perfectly correlated.
-On the other hand, risk can be reduced to 0 by combining assets with a correlation coefficient equal to -1.
-If 2 assets have a perfectly negative correlation, then there will be some combination of the 2 that will reduce risk to 0.
-The risk of a portfolio will vary from the risk posed by 2 assets with perfectly negative correlation to the maximum risk when the assets are perfectly correlated.
-Intermediate values of the correlation coefficient will have lower risk than for the perfectly correlated assets.
+Therefore, risk is not reduced by adding perfectly correlated assets.
+But risk can be reduced to 0 by combining assets with a correlation coefficient equal to −1.
+Portfolio risk will vary from the minimum risk of 2 assets with perfectly negative correlation to the maximum risk of perfectly correlated assets.
+Intermediate values of the correlation coefficient will have an intermediate risk.

 Efficient Frontier with Short Sales Allowed

 The efficient frontier can be extended beyond the maximum return portfolio by selling short.
-A short sale is the ability to sell a security that is not owned by borrowing it from someone else, then selling it, with the obligation of buying back the security so that it can be returned to the original owner.
+A short sale is selling a security that is not owned by borrowing it from someone else, then selling it, with the obligation of buying back the security to return it to the original owner.

 The proceeds of the short sale can be used to purchase securities with a higher expected return.
-Theoretically, short sales can increase possible returns infinitely, since any number of stocks can be sold short to purchase higher-yielding securities.
-However, the risk would also greatly increase.
-Additionally, this extension is based on the assumption that there are no special transaction costs in short selling, which does not reflect reality, since margin must be posted, but it does allow at least a theoretical extension of the efficient frontier.
+Theoretically, short sales can increase possible returns infinitely since any number of stocks can be sold short to purchase higher-yielding securities.
+However, risk also greatly increases.
+Additionally, extending the efficient frontier assumes that short selling has no special transaction costs, which does not reflect reality since margin must be posted and short-selling fees are charged, but it does allow at least a theoretical extension of the efficient frontier.